Humpheryokey/Lab2/README.md

 - Corporate and Commercial Law
 - Merger and Acquisition
 - Business Management
-- Small and Medium Businesses# Lab2
+- Small and Medium Businesses